 100 is typical of many private buses built from the late 1930s to the 1950s.

-Although badged as a Bedford, mechanically it is a mix of parts from many different manufacturers.
-The chassis is constructed from pre-war truck parts, mainly General Motors in origin.
-The front axle is from a pre-war REO, whilst the rear axle assembly and transmission are war-time Ford parts.
+Although badged as a Bedford, mechanically this exhibit is a mix of parts from many different manufacturers.
+The chassis is constructed from pre-war truck components, mainly General Motors in origin.
+The front axle is from a pre-war REO, whilst the rear axle assembly and transmission are mid-war Ford parts.
 The engine is a Perkins P6 diesel.

-The body is zincaneal sheeting on a timber frame and was built by Syd Wood of Bankstown.
-Indeed, the only Bedford parts on it are the engine cowling and front guards, even though it may look like a Bedford OB!
+The body is zincaneal sheeting on a timber frame, and was built by Syd Wood of Bankstown.
+The only Bedford parts on this exhibit are the engine cowling and front guards, even though it may look like a Bedford OB!

-It was purchased by two members for preservation in 1986, and fully restored over a three year period.
+It was purchased by two Members of the SBM for preservation in 1986, and fully restored over a three year period.
 In 2012 the bus passed to the Museum for continued preservation.

 Engine: 4.7 litre Perkins P6 diesel engine, bore 3.5", stroke 5", developing 70 B.H.P. at 2200 R.P.M.